Connect with us

 Reeves on Thursday vowed his new plan is “just the beginning.”

-“Our eyes are set on the future, and we aim to continue ushering in reforms that strengthen Mississippi’s healthcare system no matter where you in the state,” Reeves said.
+“Our eyes are set on the future, and we aim to continue ushering in reforms that strengthen Mississippi’s healthcare system no matter where you live in the state,” Reeves said.

 Mississippi Today reporter Devna Bose contributed to this story.